microsoft/pxt/docs/blog/microbit/display-shield.md

 ## Your feedback welcome

 We are excited to see what you create with the display shield extension for the micro:bit.
 Please share your projects on the [MakeCode forum](https://forum.makecode.com/).
-If you find problems or have suggestions for new features, please visit the [Display shield issue tracker](https://github.com/microbit-apps/display-shield/issues).
+If you find problems or have suggestions for new features, please visit the [display shield issue tracker](https://github.com/microbit-apps/display-shield/issues).

 ## Thanks